What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 The purpose of our trip wasn’t to go wine tasting, but we did stop into two just because we had some spare time.
 We also took advantage of all the fresh produce.
 We loaded up on corn and vegetables to cook on the fire, and fresh fruits for hiking snacks.
 I’m pretty sure the apples we got there were the best ones I’ve ever had.
 Problem is I don’t remember the kind of apple it was.
 Sigh, I digress…

-The next day, we headed in a different direction to Mount Kobau.
+The next day, we headed in a different direction in the Similkameen region to Mount Kobau.
 To get there from Keremeos, you would continue on Highway 3 which goes South towards Osoyoos.
 Before reaching Osoyoos, you would take a left onto Kobau Look Out Service Rd.
 The road isn’t very obvious, I actually almost drove past it, so I would suggest keeping an eye on a map while trying to find the road.
 Here’s a screenshot of the Google directions on how to get there from Keremeos, which shows you were the turn off to the FSR is.

 Like I said, a lot of the time with FSRs you’ll want a vehicle with greater clearance, but I’m happy to say that this gravel road was quite smooth.
 We were driving pretty slow, and a lot of people in their pick up trucks were zipping past, but our little Kia Forte did the trick.
 So if you’re looking into going to Mount Kobau don’t be afraid of this road!
 I promise whatever rental you are driving will do just fine!